apache/incubator-streampark-website/docs/user-guide/deployment.md

 Specify maven Home, currently not supported, the next version will be implemented

-### StreamX Env
+### StreamPark Env

-- StreamX Webapp address
+- StreamPark Webapp address
-  The web url access address of the StreamX Console is configured here.
+  The web url access address of the StreamPark Console is configured here.
 The main flame graph function will be used.
 The specific task will send http requests to the system through the url exposed here for collection and display.
-- StreamX Console Workspace
+- StreamPark Console Workspace
   The workspace of the configuration system is used to store the source code of the project, the compiled project, etc. (this configuration is the configuration item in the version before 1.2.0)

 ### Email